-The Land Trust was donated a new conservation easement, McCormick Ranch Lot 7 during the year ended June 30, 2021.
-The appraisal price of this easement is valued at \$1,500,000, which is considered an in-kind contribution to the Organization though not reported on the face of the financial statements.
-The total costs associated with the acquisition of this conservation easement were \$3,417 and have been expensed on the Statement of Activities.
+During the year ended June 30, 2022, the Land Trust acquired a new conservation easement, Kikel Lot 3.
+The appraisal price of the easement was \$500,000.
+At closing, the Town of Crested Butte obtained fee title to the parcel and the Organization acquired the easement.
+The transaction costs associated with the acquisition of this conservation easement were \$25,160 and have been expensed on the Statement of Activities.